 Why do we need it?

-Like all countries, New Zealand needs its decision-makers (ministers and their government officials) to be well informed in order to effectively advance our national security and wellbeing.
-Those decision-makers need information that is relevant to the choices they face to ensure they make the best decisions for New Zealand.
+Like all countries, New Zealand needs its decision-makers (ministers and their government officials) to be well informed, to effectively advance our national security and wellbeing.
+Those decision-makers need information that is relevant to the choices they face, to ensure they make the best decisions for New Zealand.

 Technological change has unleashed vast flows of openly available information.
 Sophisticated assessment is needed to determine what information is relevant to New Zealand’s national security and international interests.